 Use the box here to select the camera or other source from which pictures will be copied or moved.
 Click Browse to set a folder of your choice as the Source to import from.
-It can be any folder you can reach, including one on a CD, USB stick, removable drive, etc. To control whether or not folders beneath the selected folder are imported, use Include subfolders.
+It may be on any drive the computer can reach, including on a CD, USB stick, removable drive, etc. To control whether or not folders beneath the selected folder are imported, use Include subfolders.
 For extra convenience, turn on Show Import module automatically on attaching camera or inserting card.
 For removable devices (like cameras or memory cards), you can turn on automatic copying of pictures right after the device is turned on or a card is inserted.